fact-benchmark/factbenchmark/index.md

 title: Fact Benchmark
 sub_title: Rating not just the facts but the fact checkers themselves.
-description: We're an independent non profit building a shared, open, data resource.
-Our aim is to help fact checking organisations share and compare data, processes and algorithms in a principled way.
+description: We're building a shared, open data resource of tagged data in the 'fake news' space.
+Our aim is to help fact checking organisations share and compare tagged data and evaluate their  processes and algorithms against our benchmarks.

 buttons:
     - content: How it works